Skip to main content

 Blog Marketing

-CRM vs. Marketing Automation: Do You Really Need Both?
+CRM vs Marketing Automation: Do You Really Need Both?

-CRM versus marketing automation toolsIn today’s modern selling landscape, there are a number of tools out in the marketplace that claim to improve your sales and marketing effectiveness.
+CRM vs. Marketing Automation: Understanding the Differences and Benefits is crucial in today’s modern selling landscape.
+There are a number of tools out in the marketplace that claim to improve your sales and marketing effectiveness.
 The two most popular technology investments for sales and marketing funnel management include CRM and marketing automation software.

 While the names alone imply inherent differences, more and more CRM and marketing automation solutions are adopting a holistic approach, offering tools for both sales and marketing teams.
 If you’re like many executives out there, this has you wondering if you really need both tools or if you can save budget by only investing in one or the other.